mariko357/RTR105/readme.md

 - `mkdir` - create a new directory
 - `touch` - create an empty file
 - `echo` - echos text to the output device
+***

+# 12-09-2023
+We have created first script file and uploaded it here.
+We also used online console.